The Two Weight Inequality for the Hilbert Transform: A Primer: Global to Local Reduction

-We invoke, for the first time, the \emph{Hilbert-Poisson exchange argument}: (a) Replace the argument of the Hilbert transform by a stopping interval. (b) Invoke the stopping tree construction to control the sum of martingale differences of $ f$. (c) Apply interval testing, on the stopping interval. (d) Use the monotonicity principle to dominate the complementary term in terms of a Poisson integral. (e) Apply (functional) energy to control the Poisson term. (f) Use quasi-orthogonality, as needed.
+We invoke, for the first time, the \emph{Hilbert-Poisson exchange argument}: (a) Replace the argument of the Hilbert transform by a stopping interval. (b) Invoke the stopping tree construction to control the sum of martingale differences of $ f$. (c) Apply interval testing, on the stopping interval. (d) Use the monotonicity principle to dominate the complementary term in terms of a Poisson integral. (e) Analyze the Poisson term. (f) Use quasi-orthogonality, as needed.

 The argument of the Hilbert transform is $ I_F$, the child of $ I$ that contains $ F$.
 Write $ I_F= F + (I_F-F)$, and use linearity of $ H _{\sigma }$.
 Note that by the standard martingale difference identity and the construction of stopping data,